JiaxinHou-123/BUS-GROUP-8/README.md

 git clone https://github.com/JiaxinHou-123/BUS-GROUP-8.git
 ```

-Then install the dependencies using pip，it is recommended to navigate to the project directory before running the command.":
+Then install the dependencies using pip，it is recommended to navigate to the project directory before running the command.

 ```
 cd BUS-GROUP-8